 8) New Paltz, New York

 New Paltz is special.
-As soon as you enter the town you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
+As soon as you enter the town, you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
 That alone wins major points for this small artistic college town in the Catskills.
-For foodies, art lovers, cultural enthusiasts, and outdoor aficionados, New Paltz is one of the best small towns in New York to visit and makes for one of the best day trips from NYC.
+If you love good food, art, culture, and the outdoors, New Paltz is not just one of the best small towns in New York to visit, but it makes for one of the best day trips from NYC!

 New Paltz Top Things to Do – NYC Day Trip

 - Stroll the downtown area – New Paltz is home to several restaurants and shops in their expansive downtown area.
 Their restaurant selections range from Turkish to Dominican food!
 And there are several side streets to explore for art or shopping as well.

 - Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
 The most popular ones are in Minnewaska State Park Preserve and Mohonk Preserve.